 W260 Film Criticism (3 cr.)
 Viewing and critiquing currently playing films, with emphasis on the quality of production and direction.
 Contemporary films are viewed; papers serve as a basis for discussion during class.
-No required texts, but students will be expected to pay for their movie admissions.
+Students will be expected to pay for their movie admissions.